 About Mobile Passport

 Since 2014, the Mobile Passport app has been helping travelers get more quickly and efficiently through US customs checks.
-Travelers must be US citizens within valid US passports and Canadian citizens with valid Canadian passports and B1 or B2 visa status.
+It does this by way of its app that you can load and fill out on your mobile device.
+To use it, travelers must be US citizens with valid US passports or Canadian citizens with valid Canadian passports and B1 or B2 visa status.

 And before you get nervous about giving your personal information to a third party, it’s important to know that Mobile Passport is officially authorized by U.S. Customs and Border Protection.
 It’s an important distinction.

-As of the time of writing, Mobile Passport is in 24 US airports and one cruise port.
+As of the time of writing in mid-2019, Mobile Passport is in 29 US airports cruise ports.

 How Mobile Passport Works